 REMOTE WORK IN ISRAEL

-employee asking to work remotely from abroad?
+employee asking to remote work from abroad?
 Technologies make it possible, but what are the legal implications?Is your

-Our Labor & Employement Practice Area Group shared their insights and experiences on topic of “workaction”, i.e work-from-anywhere in the different jurisdictions outlining the main issues that an employer should take into consideration.
+Our Labor & Employement Practice Area Group shared their insights and experiences on topic of “workaction”, i.e remote working in the different jurisdictions outlining the main issues that an employer should take into consideration.
 We have created a seven part series on this topic.

-The final part VII explains Israeli position on this topic.
+The final part VII explains Israeli position on remote work from abroad.

 Is remote work from a foreign country controlled in Israel?